-1. What is the list based on?
-It is
+1. What are the lists based on?
+One

 word Corpus of Historical American English,